 We understand that anonymous communication is a sensitive matter for most teams.
-Slack team admins can customize Abot settings (e.g. enable direct messages, pseudonyms or set whitelisted channels) by going to the settings page.
-Additonally, Abot Enterprise customers can limit bot usage or receiving direct anonymous messages to a predefined group of users.
+Slack team admins can customize Abot settings (e.g. enable direct messages, pseudonyms, set whitelisted channels or disable replies or thread and survey comments) by going to the settings page.
+Additionally, Abot Enterprise customers can limit bot usage or receiving direct anonymous messages to a predefined group of users.

 Eg. you could disable direct messages and add a whitelist a single private channel to serve as an anonymous suggestion box.

 You can reply anonymously only if the author of the feedback message does not know who you are.
 If someone sends you a direct feedback you cannot reply anonymously because he already knows your identity.
 You also cannot reply anonymously if you replied as you to one of the previous messages to this user.

 Direct replies can optionally be disabled by your team admins in a settings panel.